Table of Contents

 B. Corrupted Files: When Bits Go Bad

-Sometimes, the issue might lie with the integrity of the Atmosphere files themselves:
+Sometimes, the issue might lie with the integrity of the Atmosphere Switch files themselves:

-• Corrupted Files on the SD Card: The Atmosphere files reside on your Switch’s microSD card.
-If these files become corrupted due to unexpected power outages, improper removal of the SD card, or even physical damage to the card itself, it can prevent Atmosphere from launching successfully.
+- Corrupted Files on the SD Card: The Atmosphere files reside on your Switch’s microSD card.
+If these files become corrupted due to unexpected power outages, improper removal of the SD card, or even physical damage to the card itself, it can prevent Atmosphere not injecting from launching successfully.

 C. Hardware Issues (Less Likely): The SD Card Blues